glbala87/ELLA_tool/docs/concepts/filtering.md

 #### Configuration

--   **Filter groups**: Categorise dataset providers (e.g. gnomAD) and their sub-populations in groups, which can be referred to when specifying thresholds.
+-   **Filter groups**: Categorize data set providers (e.g. gnomAD) and their sub-populations in groups, which can be referred to when specifying thresholds.
 A group `external` could for instance consist of gnomAD with sub-populations G, AMR and AFR.
-This can e.g. be used to separate internal in-house and external datasets.
+This can e.g. be used to separate internal in-house and external data sets.

 -   **Number threshold**: Set a threshold for the "Allele number" (number of observed chromosomes at a given locus) for each sub-population.
 Sub-populations with less observations than the threshold at a given locus (e.g. due to poor coverage) will not be used for filtering at that locus.